numba/numba/docs/source/user/parallel.rst

-1. All numba array operations that are supported by :ref:`case-study-array-expressions`, which include common arithmetic functions between Numpy arrays, and between arrays and scalars.
-They are often called `point-wise array operations`:
+1. All numba array operations that are supported by :ref:`case-study-array-expressions`, which include common arithmetic functions between Numpy arrays, and between arrays and scalars, as well as Numpy ufuncs.
+They are often called `element-wise` or `point-wise` array operations:

     * unary operators: ``+`` ``-`` ``~``
     * binary operators: ``+`` ``-`` ``*`` ``/`` ``/?`` ``%`` ``|`` ``>>`` ``^`` ``<<`` ``&`` ``**`` ``//``
     * compare operators: ``==`` ``!=`` ``<`` ``<=`` ``>`` ``>=``
+    * Numpy ufuncs.
+    * User defined :class:`~numba.DUFunc` through :func:`~numba.vectorize`.

 2. Numpy reduction function ``sum`` and ``prod``.
 Note that they have to be written as ``numpy.sum(a)`` instead of ``a.sum()``.